“Have you heard the good news about masculinity?” the well-coiffed lumbersexual asked with a broad, inviting smile.

 “Huh?
-No, we meet online.
+No. Well, sometimes.
+Mainly we meet online.
 The tribe is all over,” he said.
-“Well, a few are here at TradConCon with me because I got them seventeen dollars off every discounted ticket of seven hundred dollars they sold.
+“Well, a few are here at TradConCon with me because I got them serious discounts.
 So we met this morning for a power breakfast.
 And it was powerful: a group of men unashamedly discussing male shit like taking cold showers and not ejaculating for a month.
 Building and conserving our power for more focused releases of our power.
 Let me tell you, it was powerful, bro.”

 “Well, I have friends,” I said.

 “Do they challenge you?” he asked.
-“Are they challenging you to be a better man?
-An alpha man?”
+“Are they challenging you?”

 “We hunt and fish and stuff.
 I have this one friend, Andy, we’re rebuilding a sixty-nine Chevelle together with his sons.
-Working on cars is a bit of a challenge but I’m good with engines so–”
+Working on cars is a bit of a challenge but I’m pretty good with my hands so–”

 “But is he challenging you?”
 Trent pressed.

-“I could definitely help you with the car project!” he exclaimed, then his head swiveled right where he spotted a short, bald man heading for the organic jerky stand and skinned out in his direction.
+“I could definitely help with the car project,” he said, then his head swiveled right where he spotted a short, bald man heading for the organic jerky stand and began moving towards him.